RockeyCoss/MachineLearningAlgos/README.md

   > Use either SGD or quasi-Newton to optimize the target function.
   >
   > When using quasi-Newton, some numerical problems may be encountered.
-This bug has not been fixed yet. （懒得修了，以后再说吧md）
+This bug has not been fixed yet. （以后再说吧呜呜呜）

 * [Maximum Entropy](https://github.com/RockeyCoss/machineLearningImplementation/blob/main/models/MaximumEntropy.py)